Administration Initatives

 OOH was mandated by House Memorial 96 to convene a task force to study ways to expand Medicaid coverage to provide additional dental care for children.
 This task force comprises several oral health advocates representing the various dental associations, the University of New Mexico, the New Mexico Oral Health Coalition, Health Action New Mexico, Federal Qualified Health Center Dental Directors, Indian Health Services, and others.
 After several meetings, the committee developed a list of actions to increase access to care, and its recommendations were submitted to and accepted by the Legislative Health and Human Services (LHHS) Committee.

-To date, the Human Services Department (HSD) has approved a provider reimbursement increase of 2% and has approved a reimbursement code for fluoride varnish applications.
-The Department is currently developing a code for reimbursing the application silver diamide fluoride varnish, which will reduce the number of fillings as well as the pain associated with fillings.
-OOH and HSD continue to work together to address the recommendations of the task force in order to improve the oral health status of Medicaid children.
+To date, the Health Care Authority (HCA) has approved a provider reimbursement increase of 2% and has approved a reimbursement code for fluoride varnish applications.
+The Authority is currently developing a code for reimbursing the application silver diamide fluoride varnish, which will reduce the number of fillings as well as the pain associated with fillings.
+OOH and HCA continue to work together to address the recommendations of the task force in order to improve the oral health status of Medicaid children.